Outstanding Undergraduate and Graduate Mentoring Award

 Amount of award: $500

-Eligibility: Tenure-track, tenured, or term faculty members who advise undergraduate or graduate students and have been employed at least one year in Iowa State University’s College of Human Sciences
+Eligibility: Tenure-track, tenured, term faculty or a staff member who advises undergraduate or graduate students and have been employed at least one year in Iowa State University’s College of Human Sciences

 Number of awards: One per year, although the College of Human Sciences Awards Committee reserves the right not to select any recipient in a given year.